minhtrile2004/fpga-lcd-display-controller/README.md

 # FPGA LCD Display Controller

-A Verilog project to control an alphanumeric LCD (16x2) using an FPGA board (DE2-115 or similar).
+A Verilog project to control an alphanumeric LCD (16x2) using an FPGA board (DE2-115).
 The display shows a student name and ID number, with a blinking backlight effect every 0.5s after data is displayed.

 ## 👨‍💻 Author
 **Le Minh Tri**